PedroCristo/README-TEST/README.md

 ![Navbar](./assets/readme/features/watches_clocks_responsive_navbar.jpg)

 - The navigation bar is present at the top of every page and houses all links to the various other pages.
 - The links at the bottom of the navbar are dropdown menus.
 They are used to filter products such as all products, types of watches, gender and special offers.
 - Is available also a link to go to the Home Page and another one for more options.
 - The options to Register or Log in will change to the option to log out once a user has logged in.
 - Once a user has signed in, more options such as profile or add review will be available in the navbar.
 - A search box is nested in also in the navbar.
-- The navbar is fully responsive, collapsing into a hamburger menu when the screen size becomes smaller.<br>
+- The navbar is fully responsive, collapsing into a hamburger menu when the screen size becomes smaller.
+- A link is also available to go to the Home Page and another link is available for More Options.<br>

 ### Footer